 - ½ teaspoon fresh basil, chopped (or dried)

 - ¼ teaspoon fresh parsley, chopped (or dried)

 - ½ cup ketchup

 - 1 cup beef broth (or homemade beef stock)

-In large mixing bowl, combine ground chuck, egg, garlic powder, basil, oregano and parsley.
-Mix thoroughly, and form into 1-inch (2.5 cm) size meatballs.
+In a large mixing bowl, combine ground chuck, egg, garlic powder, basil, oregano, and parsley.
+Mix thoroughly, and form into 1-inch size meatballs.

-Preheat skillet over medium-high heat for 3-4 minutes.
-Sprinkle a few drops of water in the pan.
-If the water droplets dance, the pan is ready.
-If the water evaporates, the pan is not hot enough.
-Place the meatballs in the hot, dry pan, which will be about 400°F (200°C).
-Cover the pan, and open the vent and dry sauté until meatballs release easily from the skillet, 4 to 5 minutes.
-Turn the meatballs, cover the pan and brown on other side until meatballs release easily from the skillet, 4 to 5 minutes.
-Repeat the process until meatballs are browned on all sides.
+Preheat the skillet over medium heat 275ᵒF for 3-4 minutes.
+Place the meatballs in the hot, dry pan.
+Cover the pan, open the vent, and dry sauté until meatballs release easily from the skillet, 4 to 5 minutes.
+Turn the meatballs, cover the pan, and brown on the other side until the meatballs release easily from the skillet, 4 to 5 minutes.
+Repeat the process until the meatballs are browned on all sides.

-While the meatballs are browning, in the medium mixing bowl, combine tomato paste, ketchup, ginger ale, evaporated milk and beef stock.
-When meatballs are browned on all sides, pour mixture into the skillet.
-Reduce the heat to low, cover with the vent closed, and simmer 10 minutes.
+While the meatballs are browning, in a medium mixing bowl, combine tomato paste, ketchup, ginger ale, evaporated milk, and beef stock.
+When the meatballs are browned on all sides, pour the mixture into the skillet.
+Reduce the heat to low 180ᵒF, cover with the vent closed, and simmer for about 10 minutes.